Spire Wealth Management Sells 4,300 Shares of WideOpenWest, Inc. (NYSE:WOW)

-Spire Wealth Management lessened its position in shares of WideOpenWest, Inc. (NYSE:WOW – Get Rating) by 43.7% in the first quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The fund owned 5,530 shares of the company’s stock after selling 4,300 shares during the period.
-Spire Wealth Management’s holdings in WideOpenWest were worth $96,000 at the end of the most recent reporting period.
+Spire Wealth Management reduced its stake in WideOpenWest, Inc. (NYSE:WOW – Get Rating) by 43.7% in the 1st quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor owned 5,530 shares of the company’s stock after selling 4,300 shares during the period.
+Spire Wealth Management’s holdings in WideOpenWest were worth $96,000 as of its most recent SEC filing.

-Other hedge funds and other institutional investors have also recently made changes to their positions in the company.
-Point72 Hong Kong Ltd bought a new position in WideOpenWest during the fourth quarter worth $37,000.
-Exchange Traded Concepts LLC bought a new position in WideOpenWest during the fourth quarter worth $52,000.
-Lazard Asset Management LLC bought a new position in WideOpenWest during the fourth quarter worth $58,000.
-Ensign Peak Advisors Inc bought a new position in WideOpenWest during the fourth quarter worth $195,000.
-Finally, ProShare Advisors LLC bought a new position in WideOpenWest during the fourth quarter worth $246,000.
-85.61% of the stock is owned by institutional investors and hedge funds.
+Other institutional investors and hedge funds also recently bought and sold shares of the company.
+UBS Asset Management Americas Inc. grew its holdings in shares of WideOpenWest by 2.3% during the third quarter.
+UBS Asset Management Americas Inc. now owns 51,615 shares of the company’s stock valued at $1,014,000 after buying an additional 1,141 shares during the last quarter.
+Point72 Hong Kong Ltd acquired a new position in shares of WideOpenWest during the fourth quarter valued at about $37,000.
+Advisor Group Holdings Inc. grew its holdings in shares of WideOpenWest by 4.7% during the fourth quarter.
+Advisor Group Holdings Inc. now owns 42,990 shares of the company’s stock valued at $926,000 after buying an additional 1,923 shares during the last quarter.
+Exchange Traded Concepts LLC acquired a new position in shares of WideOpenWest during the fourth quarter valued at about $52,000.
+Finally, Lazard Asset Management LLC acquired a new position in shares of WideOpenWest during the fourth quarter valued at about $58,000.
+85.61% of the stock is owned by hedge funds and other institutional investors.

 WideOpenWest, Inc provides high speed data, cable television, and digital telephony services to residential and business services customers in the United States.
 Its video services include basic cable services that comprise local broadcast television and local community programming; digital cable services; WOW tv+ that offers traditional cable video and cloud DVR functionality, voice remote with Google Assistant, and Netflix integration along with access to various streaming services and apps through the Google Play Store; and ultra-video products, as well as offers commercial-free movies, TV shows, sports, and other special event entertainment programs.